Dynamic Kernel Graph Sparsifiers: Our Results

 \end{theorem}

 We also present a dynamic algorithm to maintain the sketch of the solution to a Laplacian system.

 \begin{theorem}[Informal version of Theorem ~\ref{thm:formal_multiply_implies_solve}] Let $G$ be a $(C, L)$-Lipschitz geometric graph on $n$ points.
 Let $b$ be a vector in $\R^n$.
-There exists an data structure \textsc{Solve} that maintains a vector $\wt z$ that is a low dimensional sketch of an $\varepsilon$-approximation to the multiplication result $L_G^\dagger\cdot b$.
-It supports the following operations: \begin{itemize} \item \textsc{UpdateG}$(x_i, z)$: move a point from $x_i$ to $z$ and thus changing $\mathsf K_G$ and update the sketch.
-This takes $n^{o(1)}$ time \item \textsc{UpdateB}$(\delta_b)$: change $b$ to $b+\delta_b$ and update the sketch.
-This takes $n^{o(1)}$ time. \item \textsc{Query}: return the up-to-date sketch \end{itemize} \end{theorem}
+There exists an data structure \textsc{Solve} that maintains a vector $\wt z$ that is a low dimensional sketch of an $\epsilon$-approximation to the multiplication result $L_G^\dagger\cdot b$.
+It supports the following operations: Part 1. \textsc{UpdateG}$(x_i, z)$: move a point from $x_i$ to $z$ and thus changing $\mathsf K_G$ and update the sketch.
+This takes $n^{o(1)}$ time.
+Part 2. \textsc{UpdateB}$(\delta_b)$: change $b$ to $b+\delta_b$ and update the sketch.
+This takes $n^{o(1)}$ time.
+Part 3. \textsc{Query}: return the up-to-date sketch. \end{theorem}

+\paragraph{Roadmap.} We provide an overview of techniques used in Section~\ref{sec:tech_ov}.
+For all the formal proofs, we leave them to the Appendix.
+We conclude our work in Section~\ref{sec:conclusion}.